The Art of Meaning Making

 Stretching Cross-Cultural Empathy

 Effective work across borders and disciplines depends on the capacity to feel connection with people from different traditions.
 This workshop offers a reflective space to warm up that capacity.
-Originally designed for a conference, it can serve as opening session for any gathering where people need to find common ground quickly.
+Originally designed for a legal conference, it can serve as opening session for any gathering where people need to find common ground quickly.

-AI Bricolage
+The School of AI Bricolage

 Digital Thinking for Humanitarians